Men’s basketball’s six-game winning streak incinerated by UAB

 “You see it right here, points from turnovers,” senior guard Xavier Bell said.
 “They (UAB) had 26, we only had 13.
 I mean, those eight more turnovers just translate to points.”

-UAB’s senior guard Alejandro Vasquez accounted for 11 of its 17 points from nonstarters in the first half on 5-6 shooting from the floor.
-Vasquez ended the game with a season- and game-high 29 points.
+UAB’s senior guard Alejandro Vasquez accounted for 11 of the road team’s 17 points from non-starters in the first half on 5-6 shooting from the floor.
+Vasquez ended the game with a season and game-high 29 points.

 Wichita State head coach Paul Mills said he was not worried by the lack of bench points.

 The Shockers turned the ball over five times in the first seven minutes of the second half.
-During that time, UAB used a 12-1 run and opened up a 14-point lead, 58-44.
+During that time, UAB went on a 12-1 run and opened up a 14-point lead, 58-44.
 Junior forward Corey Washington was later called for a flagrant foul.

 “So I turned to maintain my cylinder and he was in the way,” Washington said.
 “I guess I hit him with the elbow.”